Short_Supply_Chains_Banner.webp

 The need to improve legislation

 Even with the new emphasis on sustainability, the demand for food safety within SFSCs is increasing - despite lacking institutional support.
-Yet due to the weak representation in agricultural policy-making, the tendency to become invisible actors is even more exacerbated by the limited political space allotted to small farmers to express their voice.2 There needs to be greater involvement of small farmers in the decision-making process, as well as finding tools that allow them to easily gain necessary knowledge and expertise to understand and comply with hygiene rules.
-Rather than focusing only on providing exemptions from stringent legal requirements, legislators should verify whether what they expect from small farmers is something feasible for them and set objectives that are always proportionate to their nature and size.
+Yet due to the weak representation in agricultural policy-making, the tendency to become invisible actors is even more exacerbated by the limited political space allotted to small farmers to express their voice.2 There needs to be greater involvement of small farmers in the decision-making process, as well as finding tools that allow them to easily gain the necessary knowledge and expertise to understand and comply with hygiene rules.
+Rather than focusing only on providing exemptions from stringent legal requirements, legislators should verify whether what they expect from small farmers is feasible for them and set objectives that are always proportionate to their nature and size.

 Related articles